 Description

-DESCRIPTION: Hambleton War Memorial is located in the churchyard to the east of the Grade II*-listed Church of St Andrew; it is also in close proximity to the Grade II-listed buildings the Old Priests House and Post Office Cottages.
+Hambleton War Memorial is a First World War memorial built in 1920, located in the churchyard to the east of the Grade II*-listed Church of St Andrew.
+It is also near the Grade II-listed Old Priests House and Post Office Cottages.

-It is of Clipsham stone and takes the form of a pointed Latin cross, which crowns a tall, tapering four-sided shaft with a moulded square collar.
-The shaft rises from a four-sided, plinth with chamfered top and rounded corner edges.
-This surmounts a two-stepped, square base on a narrow stone foundation.
+The memorial is made of Clipsham stone and features a pointed Latin cross atop a tall, tapering four-sided shaft with a moulded square collar.
+This shaft rises from a four-sided plinth that has a chamfered top and rounded corner edges.
+The plinth sits on a two-stepped, square base that rests on a narrow stone foundation.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.